Already Dead (song)

-"Already Dead" is a song by American rapper and singer Juice Wrld.
+"Already Dead" is a song by American rapper Juice Wrld.
 It was released via Grade A Productions through exclusive licensing to Interscope Records as the lead single from his fourth studio album, Fighting Demons, on November 12, 2021.
 Juice Wrld wrote the song with producers Nick Mira and DT.

 Background

 On March 1, 2018, Juice Wrld tweeted "I've been dead for years", which was the first reference to the song.
 The song was recorded on March 20, 2018, with the beat having been made 2 days prior on March 18, 2018.
 The song was soon accompanied with two snippets that Juice previewed.
 Two years later, on December 9, 2020, Juice WRLD's manager Lil Bibby would tweet out to confirm he was looking for the song.
 8 months later, in July 2021, other manager Peter Jideonwo would confirm that Bibby has found the song.
 Three months later, on October 26, 2021, Lil Bibby tweeted that the song would be released on November 12, 2021.
 The song would go on to leak 3 hours later along with the entire studio session from the night Juice recorded the song.
 The music video and visualizer was heavily inspired by the anime and manga series, Demon Slayer: Kimetsu no Yaiba.